FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 pip install statsmodels
 pip install cv2
 ```

-You have to move this directory, and unzip the `Labels.zip` parallel to the Scripts folder.
+You have to move this directory, and unzip the `labels.zip` parallel to the "scripts" folder.

 ```
-cd /Fairness-Testing-of-Autonomous-Driving-Systems/Scripts/
+cd ./Fairness-Testing-of-Autonomous-Driving-Systems
 ```

 ### 2. Evaluation